MatejTymes/cassandra-zstd/README.md

 or your other preferred dependency manager.

-Then you have to copy these jars into the cassandra folder
+Then you have to copy the final jar and its zstd-jni dependency into the cassandra folder

 ```{r, engine='bash'}
 cp cassandra-zstd-{version}.jar {cassandra_home}/lib